Farmers can benefit from data on weather patterns prepared by Met office

 -

-Farmers can benefit from data on weather patterns prepared by Met officeFebruary 06, 2017Print : Islamabad
+Farmers can benefit from data on weather patterns prepared by Met officeFebruary 06, 2017Print : Top Story

 "Unfortunately, the adverse effects of the climate change are affecting the agricultural production in the country but the farmers still need to get in touch with the changing weather trends.
 So we are developing a mechanism to ensure the farmers who are working even in far flung areas get the updated information about the weather patterns," he said.